 7. On 25 April 2015, the President forwarded to the HoE a very short note enclosing a statement from the NEC advising that the NEC will be able to hold the Presidential and House of Representatives elections on 1 June 2016 - a date which fell beyond the expiry of the terms of the President and of the HoR.
-The President's letter did not specify the Government's recommended extension period for the HoR, as required by contingencies clause 42(3) if he was triggering its use, and his short letter simply stated that the House 'should undertake its constitutional duty'.
+The President's letter did not specify the Government's recommended extension period for the HoR, as required by contingencies clause 42(3) if he was triggering its use, and his short letter simply stated that the House 'should undertake its constitutional duty' 10.

-- 8. On Monday 11 May 2015 the HoE decided: - a) To extend the term of office of the President/Vice-President whose elected first term of office expires on 27 July 2015 (and not, as widely publicised, on 26 June 2015 which is the 5th anniversary of his election day) to 27 June 2017 a period of 1 year and 11 months. - b) To extend again for the third time the term of the House of Representatives (elected in 2005 for 5 years) which is due to end on 26 June 2015 to 27 June 2017 - a period of 1 year and 11 months. - c) Implicit in these two above resolutions is that under Arts.
+8. On Monday 11 May 2015 the HoE decided:

+- a) To extend the term of office of the President/Vice-President whose elected first term of office expires on 27 July 201511 (and not, as widely publicised, on 26 June 2015 which is the 5th anniversary of his election day) to 27 June 2017 a period of 1 year and 11 months. - b) To extend again for the third time the term of the House of Representatives (elected in 2005 for 5 years12) which is due to end on 26 June 2015 to 27 June 2017 a period of 1 year and 11 months. - c) Implicit in these two above resolutions is that under Arts.
 83(2) the election of the President/Vice President must be held a month before the end of the term of office; and under Art.
-42(2), the President shall announce the HoR election a month before the HoR end of term, both of which are matters which the NEC takes note of when
+42(2), the President shall announce the HoR election a month before the HoR end of term, both of which are matters which the NEC takes note of when side of the fence on these issues.

-&lt;sup>8 The current events mirror somewhat the 2008/9 disputes and it appears that the lessons of that protracted dispute were not learnt.
+8 The current events mirror somewhat the 2008/9 disputes and it appears that the lessons of that protracted dispute were not learnt.
 At that time the current government party, Kulmiye, was on the other side of the fence on these issues.
-This was explored in this 6 May 2006 paper by the Somaliland Forum titled 'A term extension too far:

-&lt;sup>9 This was explored in this 6 May 2006 paper by the Somaliland Forum titled 'A term extension too far: Guurti Resolution is unconstitutional and unacceptable'.
+This was explored in this 6 May 2006 paper by the Somaliland Forum titled 'A term extension too far: Guurti Resolution is unconstitutional and unacceptable'.
 This related to the 2006 HoE extension of its term for a 'record' 4 year period which was said was based on a confidential advisory Supreme/Constitutional opinion.

-&lt;sup>10 A wording also used by the President in his previous letters to the HoE in connection with the 2010 extensions of the terms of the HoR and the local district councils.
+10 A wording also used by the President in his previous letters to the HoE in connection with the 2010 extensions of the terms of the HoR and the local district councils.
 In contrast, the previous President's communications to the HoE were explicit in asking it to exercise the constitutional contingency clauses.

-&lt;sup>11 Under Art 88(1) of the Constitution, the 5 year term of office of the President started from the date he was sworn into office, which was 27 July 2010.
+11 Under Art 88(1) of the Constitution, the 5 year term of office of the President started from the date he was sworn into office, which was 27 July 2010.

-&lt;sup>12 Under Art.
+12 Under Art.
 42(1) of the Constitution, the first term of the office of the House commenced on the date Supreme Court declaration of their electoral results which was 1 November 2005.